+44 (0)1604 968 820 Speak to an expert

 As promised, here’s your free shipping policy template to help you get started.
 Remember that a good policy doesn’t need to be complex, just make sure you give your customers everything they need to know in the most convenient, concise way possible.
 You can always tweak and refine things as you grow and receive customer feedback.

-At James and James, we help hundreds of businesses ship orders both domestically and internationally quickly and efficiently.
+At J&J, we help hundreds of businesses ship orders both domestically and internationally quickly and efficiently.
 If you’d like to find out about our award-winning technology and fulfilment service, please don’t hesitate to contact us.
-We’d love to chat about what we can do to help your business Scale Up.
+We’d love to chat about what we can do to help your business scale up.

 About the Author